AITIAN-GH/singlepage/README.md

-# singlepage
+# SinglePage

 My first singlepage demo.

-You can watch the color change by clicking anywhere on the page.
+You can click to see the theme change.

 [try it here](https://aitian-gh.github.io/singlepage)